Rockstar Games: RAGE

 Rockstar Advanced Game Engine (RAGE) is a game engine developed by the Rockstar San Diego-internal RAGE Technology Group, created to facilitate game development on all platforms since 2006.
 RAGE is used in most of Rockstar Games's titles for personal computers and consoles, including Red Dead Redemption, Grand Theft Auto IV, Max Payne 3, Grand Theft Auto V, and Red Dead Redemption 2.

 Rockstar Games Social Club

-Rockstar Games Social Club is an online gaming service created by Rockstar Games for authentication and multiplayer applications within their games.
+Rockstar Games Social Club is an online gaming service created by Rockstar Games for authentication and multiplayer applications within its games.
 Most branding relating to Social Club was removed from Rockstar's website by November 2023.

 Rockstar Games Launcher

 Rockstar Games released its own games launcher for Windows on September 17, 2019.
 The launcher integrates with the user's Social Club account, allowing them to download and buy games that they have previously purchased through Rockstar's store, as well as launch Rockstar games available from other services, like Steam, from the launcher.